 Skin Type #7 - Sensitive / Reactive

-Those of us with reactive skin are always weary of trying new ingredients and choosing skincare products can feel like walking through an itchy, bumpy, red minefield.
+Those of us with reactive skin are always wary of trying new ingredients and choosing skincare products can feel like walking through an itchy, bumpy, red minefield.
 We become expert label-readers and have a very real naughty ingredient list that we avoid.
 So when we start hearing about new and trending skincare products, saying we’re skeptical is an understatement.

 Choosing a facial oil for sensitive skin doesn’t have to be scary if you know what to look for.
 Look for an oil with a very low comedogenic rating.
 The lower the better.
 Oils with a comedogenic rating of 0, like Abyssinian oil, are as close to our natural oil as we can get and are therefore unlikely to cause an adverse reaction.
-Sticking to single ingredient oils is also ideal.
+Sticking to single-ingredient oils is also ideal.
 That way you know exactly what does or does not cause your skin to react.

 Antioxidants and Vitamin E support all skin types, so choosing a facial oil that is rich in these nutrients will support your skin’s health.
 Oils with natural anti-inflammatory properties are more likely to soothe any existing irritation than cause a flare-up.